seancaulfield/pidesktop/install.md

 Install the pidesktop package
 -----------------------------
 Good practice would be to [update Raspian via apt-get](https://www.raspberrypi.org/documentation/raspbian/updating.md) and go to the pidesktop github to download the zipped .deb package.
-Unzip then install the pidesktop-base package and reboot, check all is well with *sudo hwclock -r* and *shutdown now* will use the new pi-desktop power control - blue led will flash then full power off.
+Unzip then install the pidesktop-base package and reboot, check all is well with `pd-check` and you should see commands added, new services, and RTC clock uodated.
+You can then `shutdown now` and use the new pi-desktop power control - blue led will flash for 30 seconds and then full power off.

-If you installed a camera you enable with "raspi-config" and then test it with *raspistill -vf -o test.jpg* and you can do some mild overclocking can speed up your new system - add a fan (case supports it) if you want to push your system.
+If you installed a camera you enable with "raspi-config" and then test it with `raspistill -vf -o test.jpg` and you can do some mild overclocking can speed up your new system - add a fan (case supports it) if you want to push your system.
 Best Feature: You can safely shutdown via the power button by holding it down for 2 seconds!

 Remember
 --------